• 12 days

 Land Acknowledgement:

-We acknowledge that the land that inspired this project is located in Amiskwaciwâskahikan ᐊᒥᐢᑲᐧᒋᐋᐧᐢᑲᐦᐃᑲᐣ , which is part of Treaty Six territory.
+We acknowledge that the land that inspired this project is located in Amiskwaciwâskahikan ᐊᒥᐢᑲᐧᒋᐋᐧᐢᑲᐦᐃᑲᐣ , which is part of Treaty Six territory and Metis Nation Region 4.
 We respect the histories, languages, and cultures of First Nations, Métis, Inuit, and all First Peoples of Canada, whose presence continues to enrich our vibrant community and from whom we continue to learn.

 Comment ( 1 )